 We fund groundbreaking research in several areas:

 The grant total is up to DKK 40 million for approx. 10 experienced and internationally recognised researchers who will continue to be at the forefront of world-class research.
 The next application deadline is September 2020.
-Read more about VILLUM Investigator.

-The bold idea
+The unorthodox idea

 The exceptional professor

 Villum Kann Rasmussen Professor - for a Danish university that wish to recruit an exceptional international top researcher.
-Read more about our professorship.

 The excellent, distinctive and long-lasting contribution

 Villum Kann Rasmussen's annual award is presented to an excellent researcher in recognition of a particularly valuable contribution to fields of science and technology in Denmark.
 The annual award grant is DKK 5 million.
 Applications are not accepted.
-Read more about the annual award.

 Guidelines for applications and reporting